locationtech/geomesa/docs/user/convert/premade/gtd.rst

 This work is based on a GTD pull done 2015 December 17.
 The GTD data distribution is dated June 26, 2015.
 GTD data is updated annually.

-This readme describes the full process from original source data to GeoMesa ingest.

 Getting GTD data
 ----------------